terodea/PG-DBDA/Mod06-BigDataTechnologies/01-Hadoop/MultiNodeClusterSetup.md

 # Multi Node Cluster Setup In HADOOP

 ***NOTE :***
+- This document catters the need of Unix(Ubuntu) based system.
 - Minimum two systems required.
 - JAVA setup in both systems(JAVA_HOME should be same in all the systems)
+- Set up "JAVA_HOME" in "~/.bashrc".
-- Master should have Hadoop Configured slaves need not have Hadoop configured.
+- Master should have 'Hadoop Configured' slaves need not have Hadoop configured.
-- Make sue that HDFS is not running or stopped "./stop-dfs".
+- Make sue that HDFS is not running or stopped "./stop-dfs.sh".
 - Take backup of "Hadoop_Home" of all (both master and slaves).